 How much is the audition fee?
 How do I pay?

-The audition fee is currently £65.
+The audition fee is currently £75 for on-time applications.

 Auditions fees must be paid to UCAS Conservatoires at the time of your application.
 For more information, please visit UCAS Conservatoires website.

 Audition requirements vary from instrument to instrument.
 For further information, please visit the Audition Requirements page on our website.